SeniorDeveloper111/Django-LMS/README.md

 It aims to be a simple system.
 Starting with a springboard interface that is easily customizable from Django's admin.
 It will include a few modules by default: classes, people, news & alerts, admin, help, and knowledge base.

-If you're interested in helping, please drop me a line at cezar@id.iit.edu
+If you're interested in helping, please drop me a line at talenteddeveloper424@gmail.com

 Requirements
 ------------